 Almost 20 years later, The Cure returned for another world tour, bringing thousands of fans, some now in their 40’s, back on the road.
-A deeply personal journey, PUSH tells a story of two groups of female fans as they follow the Cure at different stages in their lives and careers.
+A deeply personal journey, PUSH tells a story of two groups of female fans as they follow the Cure at different stages in their lives.
 Through the film these women are able to self-reflect and get to the core of why they are so passionate about this band - what the music meant to them then, and what it means to be back together now.